altocodenl/tagaway/readme.md

 - sti:u:DATE (string): uploads in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:t:DATE (string): tag operations in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:l:DATE (string): total milliseconds for all responses, to calculate average, in the last 10 minutes.
 Time is Date.now () divided by 100000.
-- sti:hxxx:DATE (string): responses with status code XXX in the last 10 minutes.
+- sti:hxxx:DATE (string): responses with HTTP status code XXX in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - stp:a:DATE (hyperloglog or string): unique active users in the last 10 minutes.
 Time is Date.now () divided by 100000.
 Entries older than 10 minutes will be converted from hyperloglog to a string with a counter.
 - stp:A:DATE (hyperloglog or string): unique active users in the last 24 hours.
 Time is Date.now () divided by 100000.
 Entries older than a day will be converted from hyperloglog to a string with a counter.
 - stp (set): list of all hyperloglog entries.